cborchert/5sg/readme.md

 - Your sitemap and webmanifest are taken care of for you
 - You can easily add dynamically rendered pages such as a blog feed and category pages
 - You can apply custom layouts to your pages, either defined by the content path or the `layout` entry in the content's frontmatter

+### Dynamic pages

+If you're building a blog, you'll probably want a blogfeed.
+5sg provides a way to build dynamic pages using your content.

+### Access your content data at every inpoint

+Using the special `deriveProps` export, every layout and top level `.svelte` file has access to the meta data of every other file.This means that you can easily create navigation between sibling blog posts, for example.

 ## More nitty-gritty